dammie200/f1data/README.md

 # F1 Data Lab

 An in-depth Formula 1 analytics experience built with Next.js 14, TypeScript, Tailwind CSS, Recharts, and a SQLite cache powered by Prisma.
-Data now comes from a FastF1-style JSON feed by default (no toggles required).
+Data now comes from **local FastF1 exports** (the FastF1 Python tool, not a hosted API).
 A small offline snapshot is bundled to explore the UI without network access.

 ## Getting started